Rennyo: Writings and Liturgy

 As part of Rennyo's reforms, he elevated the status of Shinran's hymn, the Shōshinge (正信偈), which was originally printed in Shinran's magnum opus, the Kyogyoshinsho.
 The Shoshinge is the primary liturgy used in Jodo Shinshu services, apart from Buddhist sutras, and is recited every morning at 6:00 at the Nishi Honganji temple services.

 Further, Rennyo Shonin was the author of several works relating to Jōdo Shinshū doctrine.
 His most influential work is his collection of letters to various Shinshu monto (lay groups), popularly known as Gobunshō (御文章) in the Nishi Hongan-ji tradition, and Ofumi (御文) in the Higashi Hongan-ji tradition.
 These letters have the status of scriptural texts and are traditionally used in Shinshu daily liturgy; the most well-known letter is the Hakkotsu no Sho (白骨の書) which is a reflection on the impermanence of life and the importance of relying on Amida Buddha's Vow.
 This letter is frequently read aloud during Jōdo Shinshū funeral services.

 Rennyo's disciples also recorded things he said in a collection called the Goichidai Kikigaku (御一代記聞書), which provides later followers with some insight into his personality and beliefs.

+A list of key works included in the Shinshu Seiten canon include: